Kun Khmer

 Kun Khmer (គុនខ្មែរ /km/ lit.
-'Khmer Martial Art'), or Pradal Serey (ប្រដាល់សេរី /km/ lit.
-'Free Boxing'), is a combat sport that originated in Cambodia.
+'Khmer martial arts'), or Pradal Serey (ប្រដាល់សេរី /km/ lit. 'free boxing'), is a combat sport that originated in Cambodia.
 The sport consists of stand up striking and clinch fighting, where the objective is to knock an opponent out, force a technical knockout, or win a match by points.
 The sport was codified in Cambodia by the French colonial administration in the early 20th century, and was derived from centuries-old traditions, namely Bokator, the close-quarter combat system used during the Khmer empire.
-The official Khmer name of the sport is Kbach Kun Pradal Khmer (ក្បាច់គុនប្រដាល់ខ្មែរ /km/ lit.
-'Khmer Martial Art of Boxing').
+The official name of the sport in Khmer is Kbach Kun Pradal Khmer (ក្បាច់គុនប្រដាល់ខ្មែរ /km/ lit.
+'Khmer martial art of boxing').

 History

 Map of the Khmer Empire (802–1431 AD), where Kun Khmer traces its origin.

 Kun Khmer developed from the ancient Khmer martial arts, now commonly referred to as Bokator.
 Dating back to the 1st century AD, the martial arts in Cambodia are deeply rooted in the country's history, and are depicted in the various bas-reliefs of the Angkor period.
 Um Yurann, the deputy director of the Cambodian Boxing Federation, highlights the bas-reliefs found on the ancient walls of the Angkor temples, dating from the ninth to the twelfth century, as evidence that Cambodians have been engaged in the sport for hundreds of years.
 Archaeologist Phoeung Dara has noted that several bas-relief sculptures depicting Cambodian martial arts are associated with Kun Khmer.
 These artistic representations are located in various temples, including Angkor Wat, Bayon, Ta Prohm, Banteay Samre, Preah Khan, and Prei Temples.

 Carving from the 12th century Ta Prohm temple depicting two men clinch fighting and a knee strike.

 During the early 20th century, the local martial traditions were codified by the French administration, giving birth to Pradal Serey, now more widely known as Kun Khmer.
 Boxing matches were originally fought in dirt pits with limited rules, while hands were wrapped in rope.
 From 1920 to 1930, it was common for boxing matches to result in deaths.
 Fighters in Battambang province, during the early 20th century, utilized glove-like knuckle dusters made from shells to inflict injuries on their opponents in kickboxing matches.

 Elbow strike bas-relief at Angkor Wat temple.